dataApps/chlorine-hive/README.md

 # chlorine-hive
-*Detect sensitive data in Hive using chlorine-finder*.
+*Detect sensitive data in Hive Tables*.

 The chlorine-hive library defines a UDF which can be used to detect sensitive elements in Hive tables.
 It is Java based.